pamelafox/flask-gallery-container-app/README.md

 ## Getting help

-If you're working with this project and running into issues, please post in [Discussions](/discussions).
+If you're working with this project and running into issues, please post in **Discussions**.